Abhaypru/SpiralMap/README.md

 ![image info](src/SpiralMap/movie_.gif).

-Here is a gallery of the spiral models & maps included in the current version.
+Shown above is a gallery of the spiral models & maps included in the current version.

 Installation
 -------------